 Except as specified above, we do not rent, sell or otherwise disclose any of your information to any person outside our business.

-Our web sites are hosted in the EU.
-We may use outsourced services in countries outside the EU from time to time in other aspects of our business.
-Accordingly data obtained within the UK may be “processed” outside the UK and data obtained in any other country may be processed within or outside that country.
+Our websites are hosted in the UK.
+We may use outsourced services in countries outside the UK from time to time in other aspects of our business.
+Accordingly data obtained within the UK may be "processed" outside the UK and data obtained in any other country may be processed within or outside that country.

 This confidentiality policy has been compiled to comply with the law of every jurisdiction in which we aim to do business.
 If you think it fails to satisfy the law of your country, we should like to hear from you, but ultimately it is your choice as to whether you wish to use our website.